DLibatique/LATN102-S20/notes/module-2-sentence-structures.md

 ### Practice exercise

-Form the accusative singular and plural of the following words using the charts from Module 1.
+Form the accusative and dative singular and plural of the following words using the charts from Module 1.

 <HR>